vinkla/wordplate/README.md

 The boilerplate doesn't include a way to create custom fields.
 Instead use [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 It is specified by default in `composer.json`.

-## Contributing

-Thank you for considering contributing to the WordPress boilerplate.
-If you are submitting a bug-fix, or an enhancement that is **not** a breaking change, submit your pull request to the `master` branch.
-If you are submitting a breaking change or an entirely new component, submit your pull request to the `develop` branch.

 ## License

 The WordPress boilerplate is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).